Sunyouteng/Darknet_weights_pruningv2/README.md

+change to pruning branch to see src PLZ
 This project is based on https://github.com/AlexeyAB and developend to prune Darknet weights file as your will.

 Steps to use it